Chart Color Schemes

 An assessment of population growth drivers in Hoxton Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Hoxton Park's estimated population is around 5,101.
-This reflects an increase of 529 people since the 2021 Census, which reported a population of 4,572.
-The change was inferred from AreaSearch's estimation of the resident population at 5,099 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 40 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,312 persons per square kilometer, placing Hoxton Park in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 11.6% since the 2021 census exceeded both state (7.6%) and metropolitan area averages, marking it as a growth leader in the region.
-Natural growth contributed approximately 58% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+As of Feb 2026, the estimated population of the suburb of Hoxton Park is around 5,101, reflecting an increase of 529 people since the 2021 Census.
+The 2021 Census reported a population of 4,572 in the suburb.
+This increase is inferred from AreaSearch's estimation of the resident population at 5,099 following examination of the latest ERP data release by the ABS in June 2024 and an additional 40 validated new addresses since the Census date.
+The current population density ratio is 3,312 persons per square kilometer, placing Hoxton Park in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth of 11.6% since the 2021 census exceeded both the state (7.8%) and Greater Sydney averages, marking it as a growth leader in the region.
+Natural growth contributed approximately 57.99999999999999% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the Hoxton Park statistical area (Lv2) is expected to expand by 605 persons based on aggregated SA2-level projections, reflecting an increase of approximately 6.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
+Based on these aggregations, a population increase just below the median of Australian statistical areas is expected for Hoxton Park by 2041.
+The area is projected to expand by 603 persons by that year, reflecting an overall increase of 7.0% over the 17-year period.

 Frequently Asked Questions - Population